Evervault raises $16 million for ‘privacy cages’ that simplify data protection

 Evervault plans to offer this service as an API, with the aim of allowing developers to seamlessly build it into the software stack of whatever they are creating.
 Curran likes to say that developers will be able to do more with one line of code than the entire set of GDPR regulations.

-This would theoretically speed product development while also lifting the burden on companies who might otherwise spend huge resources ensuring they are complying with privacy regulations.
+This would theoretically speed product development while lifting the burden on companies that might otherwise be forced to spend vast sums ensuring privacy regulation compliance.
 Likewise, it would help regulators whose enforcement resources are stretched thin, Curran said.

-Still, the investors are taking a leap of faith here.
+Still, investors are taking a leap of faith here.
 But Evervault’s eight employees are hard at work developing the technology and are currently working alongside partners in sectors with sensitive data issues, like finance.

 Curran said he doesn’t have a firm timeline for an initial public release yet.
 “The roadmap is what I think they really bought into,” Curran said.
 “That, and the team.”